Skip to main content

 Gildas GarrecCBT Psychopractitioner

-Daniel Kahneman, Nobel laureate in economics, popularized an idea that transformed modern psychology: our brain operates with two systems.
+Daniel Kahneman, Nobel Prize in economics, popularized an idea that revolutionizes modern psychology: our brain functions with two systems.
 System 1 is fast, automatic, emotional.
 System 2 is slow, effortful, logical.
-Most of our decisions are made by System 1, then rationalized afterwards by System 2.
-CBT directly leverages this model to understand the sources of our mental suffering.
+Most of our decisions are made by System 1, then rationalized afterward by System 2.
+CBT directly exploits this model to understand where our mental sufferings come from.

 System 1: the engine of automatic thoughts

-When you receive a "we need to talk" message from your partner, the thought "they'll leave me" surfaces in less than a second.
+When you receive a "we need to talk" message from your partner, the thought "he's going to leave me" arises in less than a second.
 You didn't "choose" it.
-System 1 scanned tone, history, current fears in parallel—and delivered a ready-made interpretation.
+It was produced by your System 1, which scanned in parallel the tone, the history, your current fears — and delivered a ready-to-use interpretation.

-Aaron Beck, founder of CBT, called these productions negative automatic thoughts (NATs).
+Aaron Beck, founder of CBT, called these productions negative automatic thoughts (NAT).
 They share 4 characteristics:

 • They arise without conscious effort